SWEG-2015EC-Batch/Code-Warrior/ETS1305_15_TEWODROS_GEBRETSADIK/Activity 3.1/Playing with digit /Playing with digit .md

-                problem analysis
-The problem is to develop a program that enables the user to carry out different tasks on a specified number according to their preference.
+       Problem Analysis

+input = number

+Out put = result

+     Process

 The program should offer choices such as reversing the number, counting its digits, calculating the sum of its digits, finding the product of even digits, swapping the first and last digit, checking if it is a palindrome, displaying the frequency of digits, checking if it is an Armstrong, Strong, or Perfect number, and exiting the program.

      pseudocode :